CFMIP/CFMIP.github.io/README.md

 - [Working practices](COSP/working_practices.md)
 - [Coding standards](COSP/coding_standards.md)

+The [quicklooks](COSP/quicklooks/quicklooks.md) show examples of COSP diagnostics that can help identify if the implementation of COSP in a model works as expected.

 ## Markdown
 The pages are written in Markdown, a lightweight and easy-to-use syntax for styling your writing.
 [Learn more](COSP/markdown.md) about Markdown if you want to contribute to the COSP pages.